|

 Mayor Faulconer appointed him as a Commissioner on the

-Independent Rate Oversight Commission (�IROC�).
-He
+Independent Rate Oversight Commission.
+He graduated

-and then graduated from the University of Southern
+graduated from the University of Southern California

 Contact: E-mail